 If we have millions of dollars, we’ll still work on the blog and on our videos and photography because we love it!

-If we have an epic failure and have to start over, it's okay.
-We have goals and dreams and love the ride.
+If we have an epic failure and have to start over, it’s okay.
+We have goals and dreams and will continue to push forward

-And that's your goal to do this week while sitting at home in isolation.
+And that’s your goal to do this week while sitting at home in isolation.
 Find Your Daydream.

 Stop Comparing Yourself to Others